-Universities are allocated a certain number of SWB places by the Department of Health and Social Care each academic year.
+Universities are allocated a certain number of SWB places by DHSC each academic year.
 From this they will nominate some of their social work students for a bursary funded place.
-The NHSBSA has no input into this decision process, so we can't tell you if you'll be nominated.
+The NHSBSA has no input into this decision process, so we cannot tell you if you will be nominated.
 There is no right of appeal to us if you are not selected by your university.

-Your university will notify us of the students they wish to allocate a capped place.
+Your university will tell us which students have been allocated a capped place.
 This is normally done in the autumn, so you should not delay submitting an application as, even if you are not nominated, you may still be eligible for a Placement Travel Allowance if you satisfy the residency and other eligibility criteria.

-If you are nominated for a capped place, you'll normally retain this until you complete your course.
+If you are nominated for a capped place, you will normally retain this until you complete your course.